 Step 11: Cut out a section of cardboard for a tree branch.
 Use a stapler to staple it between the panda arms and legs so it looks like he is hanging from a tree branch.

 Step 12: Cut out tree leaves from green cardstock paper or construction paper.
 Use a glue stick to glue each of the leaves around the tree branch.

 Make sure to tuck some leaves under the legs and glue some on the back of the tree branch to add extra dimension to the craft.

 Video Tutorial: How to Make a Panda Paper Plate Craft

-Watch the video below for a step by step guide on how to make this cute panda bear craft with our simple, free template.
+Watch the video below for a step by step guide on how to make this cute panda bear craft with our simple template.
 Find more easy paper plate crafts and animal craft ideas by browsing the categories at the top menu bar of our website.